-Mr. Bloomberg then testified as to whether all allowances that have been provided by USEPA to Illinois under the NOx SIP Call program been distributed to EGUs.
-Mr. Bloomberg said that the answer to that is no, because the current regulations do not provide for such distribution.
+Mr. Bloomberg then testified as to whether all allowances that have been provided by USEPA to Illinois under the NO_x SIP Call program been distributed to EGUs.
+Mr. Bloomberg said that

+The answer to that is no, because the current regulations do not provide for such distribution.
 The correct number of allowances greater than three percent (3%) of the New Source Set-Aside (NSSA) is in the process of being distributed to EGUs, pursuant to 35 Ill.
 Adm.
 Code 217.764 and 217.768.
-Mr. Bloomberg stated that this is the only pertinent distribution provided for under these regulations.
-Mr. Bloomberg gave the same answer to the related question, of when the other allowances will be distributed: Mr. Bloomberg stated that they will not be until and unless the Agency makes a decision to do so and a new regulation is passed by the Board to so provide.
-However, Mr. Bloomberg stated that the Agency is not seeking authority to distribute such allowances at this time and, as noted previously, such allowance distribution falls outside the scope of this rulemaking.
-Exh.
-2. at 2.
+However, that is the only pertinent distribution provided for under these regulations.
+As such, this also answers another question, which is when the other allowances will be distributed - they will not, until and unless the Agency makes a decision to do so and a new regulation is passed by the Board to provide for such.
+However, the Agency is not seeking authority to distribute such allowances at this time and, as noted previously, such allowance distribution falls outside the scope of this rulemaking.

-Mr. Bloomberg stated that there are other allowances falling outside the umbrella of those already described.
+The same answer also applies to the final question that was raised, asking if there are other allowances falling outside the umbrella of those already described.
 There are some other allowances that reside in Illinois' account for which no distribution is currently planned.
-Some of these are from the non-EGU trading budget under 35 Ill.
-Adm.
-Code 217.Subpart U, and some are for allowances that were part of some other distribution but were left over due to rounding when allocating on a pro-rata basis.
-Mr. Bloomberg states that these allowances would presumably be addressed in the same manner as described earlier.
+Some of these are from the non-EGU trading budget under Part 217.Subpart U , some are for allowances that were part of some other distribution but were left over due to rounding when allocating on a pro-rata basis.
+These allowances would presumably be addressed in the same manner as described earlier.
 Exh.
 2. at 2.

-Finally, Mr. Bloomberg gave verification that $NO_x$ SIP Call allowances indeed became CAIR allowances.
+Finally, Mr. Bloomberg gave verification that NO_x SIP Call allowances indeed became CAIR allowances.
 Exh.
 2. at 2.